|

 individual community.
 With Jewish emancipation following the

-French Revolution, Jews began to look for a symbol to represent themselves comparable to the cross used by their Christian
+French Revolution, Jews began to look for a symbol to represent themselves

-neighbors.
-They settled upon the six-pointed star, principally because of its
+the six-pointed star, principally because of its heraldic associations.
+Its geometric

-greatly appealed to synagogue architects, most of whom were non-Jews.
+design and architectural features greatly appealed to synagogue architects,

-Ironically, the religious Jews of Europe and the Orient, already accustomed
+most of whom were non-Jews.
+Ironically, the religious Jews of Europe and the

-to seeing hexagrams on kabbalistic amulets,
+Orient, already accustomed to seeing hexagrams on kabbalistic

-Jewish symbol, even though it had no religious content or scriptural basis.
-When Theodor Herzl looked for a symbol
+legitimate Jewish symbol, even though it had no religious content or

-badge of honor.
+of honor.
 Today, the Star of David is the most

 popular and universally recognized symbol of the Jewish People.
 In his